Joseph Stilwell: Legacy

 The British historian Andrew Roberts quoted Stilwell's disparaging remarks about the British war effort in Asia to illustrate his strong Anglophobia, which became a stumbling block to smooth co-operation between American and British forces in Asia.
 The British historian Rana Mitter argued that Stilwell never appreciated that his position as Chiang's chief of staff to Chiang did not give him as much authority as Marshall had in his position as army chief of staff.
 Chiang, not Stilwell, was the Chinese forces' commander-in chief, and Chiang resisted Stilwell's initiatives if they involved committing Chinese forces to do-or-die engagements or if Chinese troops were removed from his immediate control to bases in India.
 Mitter viewed Chiang as correct in attempting to husband China's resources after the serious losses in 1937 to 1941.
 Mitter also supported the view that Chennault could have accomplished much more if Stilwell had not diverted a large proportion of lend-lease equipment to the Chinese troops in India.
 Mitter factored in the impact of the collaborationist Wang Jingwei as yet another major force in China.
 Stilwell's mastery of written and spoken Chinese made him the default American choice for the China command.
 Mitter projected that his talents could have been far better employed in North Africa, as Marshall had originally planned.

-Stilwell's home, built in 1933 to 1934 on Carmel Point, Carmel, California, remains a private home.
+The General Joseph Stilwell House was built between 1933 and 1934, located at 26218 Inspiration Avenue, in Carmel Point, at the southern city limits of Carmel-by-the-Sea, California.
+The large, two-story Spanish Eclectic-style house remains a private residence.
+A commemorative stone plaque has been placed on the left-hand side of the house.

 A number of streets, buildings, and areas across the country have been named for Stilwell over the years, including Joseph Stilwell Middle School in Jacksonville, Florida.
 The Soldiers' Club that he envisioned in 1940, when there was no such thing as a soldiers' club in the army, was completed in 1943 at Fort Ord on the bluffs overlooking Monterey Bay.
 Many years later, the building was renamed to Stilwell Hall in his honor, but because of the erosion of the bluffs over the decades, the building was taken down in 2003.
 Stilwell's former residence in Chongqing, a city along the Yangtze River to which Chiang's government retreated after it had been forced from Nanjing by Japanese troops, has been converted to the General Joseph W. Stilwell Museum in his honor.